alicevision/geogram/src/bin/fpg/CGALmini/README.txt

   This directory contains two includes from CGAL, included here to make it easy to compile FPG under various systems.
-There are completely standalone (it is not necassary to install CGAL, neither BOOST or other CGAL dependancies).
+They are completely standalone (it is not necassary to install CGAL, neither BOOST or other CGAL dependancies).